 - 1 egg large, room temperature

-- 1 tsp clear vanilla extract you can use regular, the color of the cookie may alter
+- 1 teaspoon vanilla extract you can use regular or clear

-- 1/4 cup lucky charm cereal ground, non-marshmallow cereal (I used my blender)
+- ¼ cup lucky charm cereal ground*, non-marshmallow cereal

 - Electric stand mixer with paddle, cream the butter and sugar together on a medium speed, until thoroughly creamed, light and fluffy (about 4-6 minutes)*.